LucasLimaPinho/gregorsamsa/README.md

         // Create an instance of the producer providing the Producer Configuration with the
         // object props from the class Properties.class

         KafkaProducer<Integer, String> producer = new KafkaProducer<Integer, String>(props);

-    }

-            // Create an instance of the producer providing the Producer Configuration with the
-        // object props from the class Properties.class

-        KafkaProducer<Integer, String> producer = new KafkaProducer<Integer, String>(props);
         // Ready to create dispatcher threads.
 Each element of the Thread[] array will hold